- Simple, quality interior

 features & specs

-This little Scion still touts the brand's economical and relatively practical qualities, but that's not necessarily the focus for the FR-S. Instead, this Subaru-built, Toyota-designed sports coupe is engineered for fun above all else.
+This little Scion touts the brand's economical and relatively practical qualities, but they're not necessarily the focus for the FR-S. Instead, this Subaru-built, Toyota-designed sports coupe is engineered for fun above all else.

-It's powered by a 2.0-liter horizontally-opposed four-cylinder that produces 200 horsepower.
-Torque is a low point with this particular engine, especially in the low-rev range.
+It's powered by a 2.0-liter horizontally opposed 4-cylinder engine that produces 200 horsepower.
+At 151 pound-feet, it's not exactly a torque monster, especially in the low-rev range.
 You can run the car all the way up to its 7,400-rpm redline, though, where you'll find a little more power when you need it.
+As long as you don't putting some work in, the 2.0-liter engine rewards you.
+The engine is a variation of a Subaru design, with Toyota's direct- and port-injection system added in.

-Steering is a bit of a low point, with the electric power assist taking out much of the feel, leaving behind an intuitive and quick, but not very communicative, wheel.
-The brakes are easy to modulate and adequate to the car's weight and tire fitment, easily surviving a half-dozen laps on track or a long, fast canyon run.
+Steering is a mixed bag, with the precise and well-weighted electric power assist taking out much of the feel, leaving behind an intuitive and quick—but not very communicative—wheel.
+The brakes are easy to modulate and adequate for the car's weight and tire fitment, easily surviving a half-dozen laps on track or a long, fast canyon run.
+And the FR-S actually uses low-rolling-resistance tires, like those you'd normally find on a hybrid or fuel-economy special, in part to limit overall grip and let the driver toss the tail around a bit.

 Once you've reconciled yourself with grabbing the flat four by the nape of its neck and squeezing for all it's worth, the FR-S becomes a second skin.
 Nimble, light (by modern standards), and incredibly neutral in its balance, the Scion FR-S captures the essence of what a sports car should be: honest, inexpensive fun.